dabslee/aristotle/README.md

   * Creating assignments as a teacher and grading student submissions.
   * Submitting text submissions to assignments as a student and viewing the grades once available.

-## Priority Backlog (Next Patch)
+## Priority Backlog (Next Patch - v0.1.3)
-- [X] Use an iframe to display readme on home pages
-- [X] Add "report an issue" button
-- [X] Add social media sharing buttons
+- [X] "Unsaved changes" confirmation dialogue before leaving form pages
-- [X] Display cumulative grade on student assignments overview
+- [X] Show assignment details on new submission form
-- [ ] Email notifications for assignment updates
-- [ ] Delete option for assignments
+- [X] File attachment uploading for assignments and submissions

 ## Backlog
-* "Unsaved changes" confirmation dialogue before leaving form pages
-* Show assignment details on new submission form
-* File uploads for assignments and submissions
+* Email notifications for assignment updates
 * Status tags instead of unread/read formatting for assignments
 * Feature voting
 * Non-assignment pages
-* Actual SSL certification
+* Full SSL certification
 * Switch session course tracking method from cookies to request kwargs
 * Render readme iframe as formatted HTML
 * A breadcrumbs navigation bar